CMariuss/solar_and_wind_energy_combination/README.md

 ### This is my bachelor's thesis project and it has two main components:

-1. A conceptual model, shaped like a pole, which was designed to collect renewable energy from two sourses (solar panel and wind turbine) - figure x
+1. A conceptual model, shaped like a pole, which was designed to collect renewable energy from two sourses (solar panel and wind turbine)
-2. A software for monitoring the system status - figure y
+2. A software for monitoring the system status

 <p>The goal of this project was to design a smart conceptual system that combine two diferent renewable energy sources, which could be installed anywhere (for example in park).</p>